Customize your API Portal

 APIMATIC-BUILD.json

-file in a code editor.Insert the following
+file in a code editor.Add the following

-at the end of theportalSettings
+configuration to the end of theportalSettings.theme

-object"portalSettings": {
+object"colors": {

 "primaryColor": { "light": "#400072", "dark": "#D8A3FF" },